Comprehensive Guide to Vermont Property Taxes Rate in 2024

 Several factors influence your property tax in Vermont:

-• Per-Pupil Spending: Higher educational spending can increase the state education tax rate.
+Educational Spending: Higher spending can increase the state education tax rate.

-How do property taxes in Windsor County compare to the state and national averages?
+How do property taxes in Windsor County compare to state and national averages?

 How do property taxes in Addison County compare to other counties in Vermont?

-Addison County has an average effective property tax rate of 1.86%, which is relatively moderate compared to other Vermont counties.
-With a median home value of $257,100 and a median annual tax payment of $4,778, Addison County balances tax obligations with favorable property values.
+Addison County has an average effective property tax rate of 1.86%, which is moderate compared to other Vermont counties.
+With a median home value of $257,100 and a median annual tax payment of $4,778, Addison County offers a balance between tax obligations and favorable property values.

 How do property tax rates in Windham County compare to other counties in Vermont?